🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“Ά Public WiFi Availability + 6.6 -- 10 Public WiFi is widely available in cafes, malls, and public transit nodes, though it can occasionally be slow during peak hours.
+πŸ“Ά Public WiFi Availability + 6.6 -- 10 Free WiFi available in many cafes, metro stations, and public libraries, but speeds vary and coverage is not ubiquitous.

 βš–οΈ LEGAL & ADMINISTRATIVE